ITensor/website/docs/book/intro.md

     Index s1("site 1",2);

-The resulting Index s1 has a bond dimension or extent of 2; internally it gets indelibly stamped with a unique internal ID number and all copies of s1 carry the same ID number.
+The resulting Index s1 has a size, or bond dimension of 2.
+Upon creation it gets indelibly stamped with a unique internal ID number; all copies of s1 carry this same ID number.
 (The string "site 1" is only the name of this Index for printing purposes.)

 Since matching indices can be recognized by their ID, tensor contraction in ITensor